 Here are our guidelines:

-We are obliged by law to offer you a minimum of 25% grant aid towards the repair of the gate or stile.
+- we're obliged by law to offer you a minimum of 25% grant aid towards the repair of the gate or stile

-If you have a stile in disrepair we will ask if you are prepared to remove it and leave a gap.
-Other options are:
+- if you have a stile in disrepair we'll ask if you are prepared to remove it and leave a gap - other options are:

-Retaining the stile at that point, providing you can justify it, we will supply you with a free stile in lieu of grant aid.
+- retaining the stile at that point, providing you can justify it, we'll supply you with a free stile in lieu of grant aid

-If you are willing to erect a gate at that point, and you can justify it, we will supply you with a free gate in lieu of grant aid.
+- if you're willing to erect a gate at that point, and you can justify it, we'll supply you with a free gate in lieu of grant aid

-If you have a gate in disrepair then we will ask if you are prepared to remove it and leave a gap.
-If not, and you can justify retaining the gate, then we will supply you with a free gate.
+- if you have a gate in disrepair then we'll ask if you are prepared to remove it and leave a gap - if not, and you can justify retaining the gate, then we'll supply you with a free gate

-If we run out of stock (and we do because this is a popular scheme) we will offer you 50% grant aid for the repair or replacement of existing gates or stiles.
+- if we run out of stock (and we do because this is a popular scheme) we'll offer you 50% grant aid for the repair or replacement of existing gates or stiles

 Read more about our enforcement.